- Optimizely Web Experimentation

-See this article for more information on using the Editor in Optimizely.
+See this article for more information on using the Editor in Optimizely Web Experimentation.

 From the Editor

 Sometimes, you might want one variation of a multi-page experiment to include pages that are not in the original.
-When you create a new variation, Optimizely automatically includes all the pages that have been added to the experiment up to that point.
+When you create a new variation, all the pages automatically included that have been added to the experiment up to that point.
 When building an experiment, you can add pages to a variation to create a multi-page experiment from the Editor.
 Complete the step-by-step instructions below:

 From the Experiments dashboard, open your experiment and click Manage Experiment > Variations.